karno/Phronesis/README.md

 Do you think the Dependency-Injection feature is really necessary?

-Are you sure you want to sent requests to *SomethingLovelyCoolExcellentBlackboxMachine*?
+Are you sure you want to use *SomethingLovelyCoolExcellentBlackboxMachine*?

 ## Phronesis means Practical Wisdom.